 An alumnus of the U, Paul is the son of a Sailor, brother to two Marines, and father of a Marine.
 He retired from the Marine Corps after serving more than 20 years in the enlisted and officer ranks.
 As a “CommO,” he served in multiple Communications and Information Systems billets, as well as other assignments such as Aide de Camp, Recruiting Operations Officer, Commanding Officer, and Leadership Instructor at the Marine Corps University.
 After retiring, he worked as a defense contractor, middle school Algebra teacher, and senior administrator at a small private university.
-Paul earned a BS in Psychology from the U and an M.Ed. from the University of Virginia.
-Paul is married with three children and three big dogs.
+Paul earned a B.S. in Psychology from the U, an M.Ed. in Educational Psychology from the University of Virginia, and a Ph.D. in Strategic Leadership from James Madison University.
+Paul is married with three children and two big dogs.

-Alan is a Utah native.
-He has a BS in Psychology from BYU and a MA from the University of Northern Colorado in Rehabilitation Counseling.
-He is also a licensed rehabilitation counselor.
-Alan is married and has four children.
-His father was a Veteran of the US Army in WWII and he has a son currently serving in the US Navy.
+Jason is a Utah native.
+He has a BS in Psychology from Utah State University along with a Masters in Vocational Rehabilitation Counseling from Utah State University.
+He has worked for the VA for 12 years as a Vocational Rehabilitation counselor.
+He started out working in Colorado Springs, Colorado and transferred to Salt Lake City in 2013.
+Jason is married and has four children.
+His father was a Veteran of the US Air Force in WWII.
 He comes to us as part of the Vets Success on Campus program sponsored by VA.
 He is available to provide guidance and support to student Veterans using VA educational benefits.

 Aaron Ahern, VA Health Counselor